duncsully/ds-sorter/stories/index.stories.md

 ```

 ##### Custom Sorting
 Finally, if none of the available configurations quite meet your needs (you may certainly submit a ticket or pull request for new features), you can provide a custom [comparison function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) with the ``comparator`` property.
 Note that you'll have to get a reference to the DsSorter element and set the property.
-If you use the ``selector`` attribute, then the comparison function will be passed the elements queried with the selector.
 You can also still use the ``descending`` attribute to sort the elements in reverse order.

 Mouseover the example to bind the custom sort function that sorts by the length of text in each paragraph.
 ```js preview-story